Is CBD legal in Minnesota?

 After all of the above, the conclusion must be that CBD is effectively legal federally if sourced from federally-legal hemp.
 Hemp is federal-legal if it complies with the federal “Farm Bill” which requires it be state-legal.
 But CBD from “marijuana” sources remains, in 2018, illegal-federally.

 Well, technically illegal.
-“The Appropriations Act” language prohibits spending funds on federal prosecution where people are in compliance with State laws on marijuana and hemp.
+“The Appropriations Act” language prohibits spending funds on federal prosecution where people are in State law compliance on marijuana and hemp.

-So, though some state-legal hemp might arguably not be federally-legal (due to violating the Farm Bill’s restrictions), the Appropriations Act prohibits federal criminal enforcement.
+So, some state-legal hemp might arguably not be federally-legal in 2018 (if violating the Farm Bill’s restrictions).
+But, the Appropriations Act prohibits federal criminal enforcement in any event.

 In other words, CBD is legal if sourced from “Farm Bill”-complaint-hemp.